suhank/zea-engine/docs/api/Math/Mat3.md

 <a name="Mat3+transposeInPlace"></a>

 ### transposeInPlace
-Transposes (exchanges columns with rows) this matrix.
+Transposes (exchanges columns with rows) this matrix modifying its values.

 <a name="Mat3+transformVec3"></a>